-European Gas Demand Reduction Plan34 sets out measures, principles and criteria for coordinated demand reduction and is accompanied by the Regulation (EU) 2022/1369 on coordinated demand-reduction measures for gas35 which sets a voluntary gas demand reduction target of 15% in all Member States and introduces a process to trigger a binding demand reduction target should it become necessary.
+Council Regulation (EU) 2022/1369 of 5 August 2022 on coordinated demand-reduction measures for gas (OJ L 206, 8.8.2022, p.
+1).

-(24) On 6 October 2022, the Council adopted Regulation (EU) 2022/1854 on an emergency intervention to address high energy prices to reduce the energy bills for European citizens and businesses.
-Among others, the Regulation (EU) 2022/1854 includes measures to reduce electricity demand, which will help lower the electricity costs for consumers and to redistribute the energy sector's surplus revenues to final customers.
+- demand reduction target of 15% in all Member States and introduces a process to trigger a binding demand reduction target should it become necessary. - (26) On 6 October 2022, the Council adopted Regulation (EU) 2022/1854 on an emergency intervention to address high energy prices to reduce the energy bills for European citizens and businesses.
+Among others, the Regulation (EU) 2022/1854 includes measures to reduce electricity demand, which will help lower the electricity costs for consumers and to redistribute the energy sector's surplus revenues to final customers. - On 19 and 22 December 2022, the Council adopted further Regulations to tackle the high energy prices, namely: Council Regulation (EU) 2022/2576 on enhancing solidarity through better coordination of gas purchases, exchanges of gas across borders and reliable price benchmarks37, Council Regulation (EU) laying down a framework to accelerate the deployment of renewable energy38 and Council Regulation (EU) 2022/2578 establishing a market correction mechanism to protect citizens and the economy against excessively high prices39.